sanko/Finance-Robinhood/README.md

 # DESCRIPTION

-Finance::Robinhood allows you to buy, sell, and gather information related to stocks and ETFs traded in the U.S. Before we get into how, please read the [Legal](https://metacpan.org/pod/LEGAL) section below.
+Finance::Robinhood allows you to buy, sell, and gather information related to stocks and ETFs traded in the U.S commission free.
+Before we get into how, please read the [Legal](https://metacpan.org/pod/LEGAL) section below.
 It's really important.

 Okay.
 This package is organized into very easy to understand parts: